SFERS offers three types of retirement benefits for safety members:

 Counseling sessions are reserved for members who are qualified to retire for service and who are ready to complete the retirement application.
 Log in to mySFERS secure member portal and select the “Appointment Scheduler” tab.
 Click on the box for “Retirement” appointments.
-We suggest that you schedule your appointment up to six months before your desired retirement date.
+We suggest that you schedule your appointment up to three months before your desired retirement date.

 A Retirement Counselor will assist you with completing your retirement application.
 Counseling sessions are conducted by phone or MS Teams and can last up to two hours, so please plan accordingly.

 We will discuss your benefit payment options and the significance of designating a beneficiary or beneficiaries in detail at your counseling appointment.
 To help you prepare for the discussion, please select the link below to review SFERS’ benefit payment options.

 Benefit Payment Options Table

 – Valid picture ID or passport – Original certified marriage/domestic partnership certificate – Original certified birth certificate of spouse/domestic partner or designated beneficiary – Spouse’s/Domestic Partner’s Social Security Number – Unmarried child or children (under 18) date of birth and Social Security Number

 Your effective retirement date cannot be earlier than the first day of the month in which you file your retirement application with SFERS.

 You can apply to retire for disability if you become ill or are injured and you meet the required qualifications.